I created an Ansible Playbook to build a three-tier network configuration on AWS

 Playbook

-It's basically the same as the two-tier playbook, but it adds new features to create a NATGATEWAY and a route table for the DMZ subnet.
+It's basically the same as a 2-layer Playbook, but it adds the functionality to create a NATGATEWAY and a route table for the DMZ subnet.

 --- # tasks file for aws_vpc - name: create_vpc ec2_vpc_net: name: "{{ vpc_name }}" cidr_block: "{{ vpc_cidr }}" region: "{{ region }}" profile: "{{ profile }}" dns_hostnames: yes dns_support: yes register: vpc_info # PUBLIC_SUBNET creation - name: create_public_subnet ec2_vpc_subnet: vpc_id: "{{ vpc_info.vpc.id }}" cidr: "{{ item.pub_subnet_cidr }}" az: "{{ item.subnet_az }}" region: "{{ region }}" resource_tags: { "Name":"{{ item.pub_subnet_name }}" } profile: "{{ profile }}" register: pubsub_info with_items: - "{{ pub_subnet }}" # Create DMZ_SUBNET - name: create_dmz_subnet ec2_vpc_subnet: vpc_id: "{{ vpc_info.vpc.id }}" cidr: "{{ item.dmz_subnet_cidr }}" az: "{{ item.subnet_az }}" region: "{{ region }}" resource_tags: { "Name":"{{ item.dmz_subnet_name }}" } profile: "{{ profile }}" register: pubsub_info with_items: - "{{ dmz_subnet }}" # PRIVATE_SUBNET creation - name: create_private_subnet ec2_vpc_subnet: vpc_id: "{{ vpc_info.vpc.id }}" cidr: "{{ item.pri_subnet_cidr }}" az: "{{ item.subnet_az }}" region: "{{ region }}" resource_tags: { "Name":"{{ item.pri_subnet_name }}" } profile: "{{ profile }}" register: prisub_info with_items: - "{{ pri_subnet }}" # Create IGW - name: create_igw ec2_vpc_igw: vpc_id: "{{ vpc_info.vpc.id }}" region: "{{ region }}" tags: { "Name":"{{ igw_name }}" } profile: "{{ profile }}" register: igw_info # Create ROUTETABLE (IGW) - name: create_route_table ec2_vpc_route_table: vpc_id: "{{ vpc_info.vpc.id }}" subnets: "{{ atache_igw_subnet }}" routes: - dest: 0.0.0.0/0 gateway_id: "{{ igw_info.gateway_id }}" region: "{{ region }}" profile: "{{ profile }}" resource_tags: { "Name":"{{ rttable_pub_name }}" } # Get SUBNETID to place NGW - name: get_subnet_id shell: aws ec2 describe-subnets --region {{ region }} --profile {{ profile }} --output text | grep -B 1 {{ ngw_subnet_name }} | awk 'NR==1 {print $12}' register: ngw_subnet_id #- name: show # debug: # msg: "{{ ngw_subnet_id.stdout }}" # Create NGW - name: create_ngw ec2_vpc_nat_gateway: subnet_id: "{{ ngw_subnet_id.stdout }}" region: "{{ region }}" profile: "{{ profile }}" wait: yes register: ngw_info #- name: show # debug: # msg: "{{ ngw_info.nat_gateway_id }}" # Wait until NGW is created #- name: wait_for_ngw # pause: # minutes: 5 # Create ROUTETABLE (NGW) - name: create_route_table2 ec2_vpc_route_table: vpc_id: "{{ vpc_info.vpc.id }}" subnets: "{{ atache_ngw_subnet }}" routes: - dest: 0.0.0.0/0 gateway_id: "{{ ngw_info.nat_gateway_id }}" region: "{{ region }}" profile: "{{ profile }}" resource_tags: { "Name":"{{ rttable_dmz_name }}" }